The Pros and Cons of Kratom: Opiate Or Herbal Medicine?

 Authorities like American government agencies including the Drug Enforcement Administration (DEA) and the Food and Drug Administration (FDA) have weighed in on the debate.

 In 2016, the DEA released a statement about its intent to rank the herb alongside controlled substances like ecstasy, marijuana, LSD, and heroin due to reports of kratom addiction.
 The decision was delayed, however, after numerous groups vouched for the benefits of the plant and called for further testing.

 Less than two years later, the FDA declared that kratom indeed has "opioid properties" and linked the herb to the death of 44 people from April 2011 to December 2017.
 Agency commissioner Scott Gottlieb also released a statement explaining that they conducted research that concluded the plant’s potential for abuse.

 However, several scientists have contested this claim, saying that the FDA’s report was erroneous as kratom was allegedly added to other substances in the fatal cases they cited.
 They also suggested that further studies need to be done to avoid ruling out what could be a beneficial herb.

 Kratom: Pros and Cons

-Because of the ensuing debate, many have started to wonder whether the FDA and DEA’s point of views were results of a drug hysteria.
-But do the disadvantages of this herb really outweigh the benefits?
+Because of the ensuing debate, many have started to wonder whether the FDA and DEA’s points of view were the results of drug hysteria.
+But do the disadvantages of this herb outweigh the benefits?